cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 9: Mycroft's Intervention

-The rain had slowed to a drizzle by the time we arrived at Baker Street.
-Holmes had barely removed his coat when Mrs. Hudson intercepted us, a familiar note of disapproval in her voice.
+The rain had slowed to a fine drizzle by the time we arrived at Baker Street.
+Holmes had barely removed his coat when Mrs. Hudson intercepted us with a knowing glance.

+![ChapterMycroft](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/ChapterMycroft.webp)

 "A gentleman is waiting for you, Mr. Holmes.
 Though I daresay he hardly requires an invitation."

-![ChapterMycroft](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/ChapterMycroft.webp)

-Holmes steepled his fingers.
-I could see the faint flicker of realization in his expression—he had been waiting for this confirmation.
-“Then Hawthorne will come for the chest himself.”

-Holmes's grey eyes sharpened as he examined the documents within.
-"The East India Company audit was merely a facade."
-"Indeed."
-Mycroft's voice dropped low.
-"These intercepted messages reveal a network of foreign agents.
-Military secrets, fortress plans, troop movements—all sold to the highest bidder.
-Captain Blackwood's records would prove what the Foreign Office has long suspected."

-Holmes steepled his fingers beneath his chin.
+Holmes strode into the sitting room, where Mycroft reclined, a bundle of documents resting on the table.

+"Ah, brother mine," Mycroft greeted.
+"Your telegram was well-timed.
+Our interests, it seems, align."

+Holmes smirked.
+"As they often do, though you rarely admit it."

+Mycroft exhaled.
+"Spare me.
+I verified your suspicions regarding Colonel Hawthorne.
+His activities extend beyond mere military fraud."
+He tapped the folder.
+"You’ll find these findings instructive."

+Holmes skimmed the documents, his expression sharpening.
+"Diversion of funds, fictitious suppliers, and high-ranking officials in the East India Company implicated."

+I frowned.
+"So this isn’t just supply theft?"

+"Not remotely," Mycroft said.
+"Blackwood’s records hold enough leverage to topple men of considerable power.
+Hawthorne, it seems, is one of them."

+Holmes set the papers down.
+"A tangled web indeed."
+He glanced at Mycroft.
+"Your assistance is, as always, invaluable."

+Mycroft waved a hand.
+"You’d have uncovered it in time.
+But efficiency is a virtue, Sherlock, and I am nothing if not efficient."

+Holmes leaned back.
 "Then Hawthorne will come for the chest himself."

-"The question remains," Mycroft replied, studying his brother with cold calculation, "will you permit him that final move?"
+"The question is," Mycroft said, watching his brother closely, "will you let him?"

-A faint smile played across Holmes's lips.
+A faint smile touched Holmes’s lips.
 "I rather think not.
 Watson and I have already set our trap."

-As we left 221B, Mycroft’s words lingered in my mind.
-This was no longer a simple case of missing documents.
-We were about to force the hand of powerful men who would do anything to remain in the dark.
+As we left 221B, Mycroft’s words echoed in my mind.
+This was no longer just a missing chest.
+We were about to force the hand of powerful men who would do anything to stay in the dark.

 <br><br><br>
 <br><br><br>